KubeOperator/kubeapps-plus/chart/README.md

 #### Ingress

 This chart provides support for ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://hub.kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://hub.kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to expose Kubeapps.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://hub.kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://hub.kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to expose Kubeapps Plus.

 To enable ingress integration, please set `ingress.enabled` to `true`

 ##### Hosts

-Most likely you will only want to have one hostname that maps to this Kubeapps installation (use the `ingress.hostname` parameter to set the hostname), however, it is possible to have more than one host.
+Most likely you will only want to have one hostname that maps to this Kubeapps Plus installation (use the `ingress.hostname` parameter to set the hostname), however, it is possible to have more than one host.
 To facilitate this, the `ingress.extraHosts` object is an array.

 ##### Annotations